-Twelve miles northwest of Chestertown, Maryland, lies Betterton, a scenic, incorporated town of fewer than 400 year-round residents.
-Nestled midst the bluffs of the Chesapeake Bay, the town's northern boundary, Betterton covers approximately 500 acres before joining the rural countryside of Kent County, Maryland.
+Twelve miles northwest of Chestertown, Maryland, lies Betterton, a scenic, incorporated town of approximately 400 year-round residents.
+Nestled midst the bluffs of the Chesapeake Bay, the town’s northern boundary, Betterton covers approximately 500 acres before joining the rural countryside of Kent County, Maryland.
 Visitors arriving via Route 292 are welcomed to the town by a sign, heralding entry to “The Jewel of the Chesapeake.”

 Victorian-style homes, a few sprawling rooming houses, and tiny summer cottages give glimpses of days gone by.
 Newly constructed townhouses and condominiums with unobstructed views of the Bay reside peacefully with their neighbors of a different era.
 Some of Betterton’s residences have experienced extensive restoration and renovation while other dwellings have been left to decline.